The Price of Freedom

 Picture yourself at fifty released on parole.

 For the life term inmates I evaluate as a part of my job as a forensic psychologist, this story is not uncommon, though many wait for much longer before the parole board grants them release.
 And some are never allowed a second chance at freedom.
 In fact, for many years in California, life term inmates had a better chance of ever being struck by lightning (1 in 3,000 in a lifetime) than ever stepping outside the prison walls.
 Governor Gray Davis approved the release of just two inmates in the course of three years, while Arnold Schwarzenegger authorized the release of only 557 in course of six years.
 In 2015, it was surmised that an inmate convicted of first degree murder (and in receipt of an indeterminate sentence) could expect to serve an average of twenty seven years in prison.
 On the other hand, Governor Jerry Brown has approved the majority of grants by the parole board, resulting in the release of record numbers of life term inmates (1,400 between 2012 and 2015).
-It’s important to note that—despite popular misconception—life term inmates (mostly murderers) rarely return to prison.
+It’s important to note that despite popular misconception life term inmates (mostly murderers) rarely return to prison.
 Even fewer commit violence.
+This is partly because of the improved opportunities that are available to them when they leave, like RJFF or real jobs for felons, which allow them to start a new life on the right track.

 Now, think about your own life.
 Consider how much the world around you has changed in the past twenty seven years.
 The Internet.
 Cell phones.
 Reality T.V.
 The rise and fall of dictators, countries, celebrities.
 And that’s just the fluff.
 In the last twenty seven years, I’ve graduated high school, college, and graduate school.
 I’ve worked a job for nearly ten years and lived in four different states.
 I’ve gone from a preteenager to a nearly forty year old (ouch!) woman.
 A lot can change in almost three decades.